Technical Paper

 2.8 Stage 5 — Merchant resolution

 Every receipt is mapped to a merchant_id.
 The fingerprint uses a weighted multi-signal model.
 Signals include tax identifier, normalised merchant name, address fragment, and receipt template fingerprint.
-Tax identifier is the primary signal when present.
-Specific weights are managed in the internal operations layer.
+The signal set and weights are managed in the internal operations layer.

 Chain mapping